-FHA loans allow repairs to be added to the entire loan, known as 203k loan.
-Down payments are lower with FHA mortgage loans but if you cannot afford the down payment on a new home, you are allowed to use money received as a gift.
-As a first time buyer you might qualify for a grant from a local government agency or you could get a loan from an approved local program.
+FHA loans allow repairs to be added to the entire loan, known as a 203k loan.
+Down payments are lower with FHA mortgage loans, but if you cannot afford the down payment on a new home, you are allowed to use money received as a gift.
+As a first time buyer, you might qualify for a grant from a local government agency, or you could get a loan from an approved local program.
 FHA loans require 3.5% down payment.
 For a long time, the minimum down payment required for a conventional mortgage is 5%.
-You can use gift funds as long as you have 5% of your own money as a down payment.
+You can use gift funds as long as you have 5% of your money as a down payment.
 Conventional loans can use all gift funds if the down payment is at least 20% or more.
 However, as of December 19, 2014, Fannie Mae came up with a revised guideline for conventional loans.
 They only require a minimum of 3% down payment effective immediately.

 - Credit – FHA requires a middle FICO score of 580 to qualify; Conventional requires a 620 middle FICO;

-- Income – Borrowers can go as high as 57% debt-to-income ratio; Conventional can only up to 45% dti;
+- Income – Borrowers can go as high as 57% debt-to-income ratio; Conventional can offer only up to 45% dti;

 - Asset – A down payment of 3.5% is required on all FHA loans; Conventional loan requires a minimum of 5% down payment, recently revised to 3% down payment;

 - Seller’s Contribution – FHA allows up to 6% Seller’s contribution towards the buyer’s closing costs and prepaid items; Conventional loans only allow a maximum of 3% seller’s contribution.

 For additional information regarding FHA vs. Conventional loans, contact us at 281-860-2533 or use any of the tools on this website.